Kotodian/nacos-viper-remote/README.md

-# Viper remote for Nacos
+# Viper remote for NacosV2

 Golang configuration,use to Viper reading from remote Nacos config systems.
 Viper remote for Naocs.